Got Questions? Need inspiration?

 The Coffee Table Book has specialised in creating professional quality wedding photo albums for couples directly since 2006 — so we’ve been doing this a long time.

-However if you are a professional photographer, please reach out and ask us about our Album Design Service for photographers and the Album Referral Program.
+However if you are a professional photographer, please reach out and ask us about our Album Design Service for professional photographers and the Album Referral Program.

 How many pages are included in an album?